Tamaramoh12/ReadingNotes201/Read11.md

 3. repeat-y: The image is repeated vertically only.

-4.no-repeat: The image is only shown once
+4. no-repeat: The image is only shown once

 **What if the user want to scroll up and down?**